-UK Parliament Week
+UK Parliament Week 2022

-Pupils at Beaumont Primary School have been celebrating democracy in a week dedicated to National UK Parliament Week.
-Children have been taking part in activities such as creating artwork and learning how to debate issues.
+Pupils at Beaumont Primary School have been celebrating one of our British Values – democracy in a week dedicated to National UK Parliament Week organised by Parliament Teacher Ambassador, Kelly Sullivan.

 Pupils took part in activities such as creating artwork and learning how to debate issues.
 The children love these activites and we always encourge active participation.